-Meeting others with Perinatal Mood and Anxiety Disorder (PMAD) can be a lifeline in your recovery.
-Many moms say that being with others that understood helped take away the loneliness and helped them to feel a little less crazy.
+Meeting others with Perinatal Mood and Anxiety Disorder (PMAD) can be a lifeline in your journey through this stage of parenthood.
+Many moms say that being with others that understood helped take away the loneliness and helped them to feel a little less out of control.
 But it isn't easy to try something new, especially when you are feeling down, sleep-deprived and generally drained.
 If you're not sure about coming to a support group meeting, here are the answers to some commonly asked questions.
 We hope they help.

 The meeting is casual and usually small in size.
 Everyone introduces themselves and, if comfortable, tells a little of her story.
 Women often find similar concerns and share ideas.
 The focus of the group is on healing, acceptance, and maintaining or starting good self care habits.